kevinnio/deployator/README.md

 #### Service's side

 1. Add the `deployhooks:http` addon to your Heroku app.
 You have to pass info about where Heroku is going to send a post request after a successful deployment.
-The easiest way is using the Heroku Toolbelt: `heroku addons:add deployhooks:http --url=[url_to_my_bot] --app [my_app_name]`
+The easiest way is using the Heroku Toolbelt: `heroku addons:add deployhooks:http --url="[url_to_my_bot]/deploy-status/heroku" --app [my_app_name]`

 #### Bot's side